TareqNewazShahriar/raspberrypi-os-guide/README.md

 ## How to connect and work with Raspberry PI from the computer
+* To enable headless (aka. command-line/remote/SSH) access, after installing the OS, create an empty file `ssh` in the root directory of the memory card.
 * Plug the memory card to Raspberry PI.
 * Connect to the power either using a 5v charger or to the computer usb.
 * Wait for a couple of minutes to load the OS.
 It will automatically connect to the WIFI.
 Note: to change or add WIFI information, check **Usefull Notes** below.